-All OpenGL ES implementations on iOS support at least two texture units, and most devices support up to eight.
+All OpenGL ES implementations on iOS support at least two texture units, and most devices support at least eight.
 Your app should use these texture units to perform as many steps as possible in your algorithm in each pass.
 You can retrieve the number of texture units available to your app by calling the

 glGetIntegerv function, passing in